 To get started, please reach out via phone or email to schedule a free 15-minute consultation.
 During this time, we’ll discuss your therapy goals, and you’ll have the opportunity to ask any questions you may have.
 If you feel I’m a good fit for your therapeutic needs, we’ll schedule your first appointment.
 I’ll then send you intake paperwork to complete electronically before our session.
 You’ll also receive a reminder notification via text and email (for telehealth sessions, the reminder will include the Zoom link).

 Currently, I offer in-person therapy for couples and individuals at my office in Bloomfield, New Jersey.
-I also provide virtual therapy for clients across New Jersey, Massachusetts, and Florida.
+I also provide virtual therapy for clients across New Jersey, Florida, and Massachusetts.
 If we’re meeting virtually, you will receive a reminder with your unique Zoom link the day before your appointment.

 The first session will be an initial assessment, where we’ll discuss your individual or relationship history and your goals for therapy.
 During this session, you (or you and your partner(s)) will also have the opportunity to experience how therapy works, review office policies, and go over privacy and confidentiality.